beaconpancakes/site/src/projects/0903000-YouTurboEnemies.md

   - unity
 ---

-Some of the enemies made for the mobile video game YouTurbo, developed by **HeYou Games**.
-They were created in Photoshop and exported in pieces to Unity 5, where they were mounted and animated.
+These are some of the enemies I made for the mobile video game **YouTurbo**, developed by **HeYou Games**.
+They were created in **Adobe Photoshop** and exported into several pieces to **Unity**, where we mounted and animated them for the game.

+As the older artist in the team, I wrote all the processes and pipelines.
+Also, I helped to train the new teammates.

-More than 900 enemies were created for the game, an average of 30 enemies per artist per week.
+We created more than 900 enemies for this game.
+That was an average of 30 enemies per artist per week.